Who needs a Columbia River Basin Endorsement

 Yes, the endorsement is still needed by Oregon anglers who fish for salmon, steelhead or sturgeon in the rivers and tributaries of the Columbia River Basin.
 The endorsements in the two states have always been different, started at different times for different reasons, and funding different programs.

-Washington’s endorsement took effect in 2010, with funding used to improve underfunded sportfishing programs, particularly monitoring of ESA-listed fish in places where ESA requirements require monitoring to allow fishing opportunity.
+Washington’s endorsement took effect in 2010, with funding used to improve underfunded sportfishing programs, particularly for monitoring of fisheries impacting ESA-listed fish.
 In 2019, Washington’s state legislature declined to extend the endorsement past June 30, 2019.